C3B2W23/TactilityApps/Apps/Meshola/docs/ROADMAP.md

 - Apps subscribe to Service events via PubSub

 **Tasks:**
-- [ ] Create MeshService as a Tactility Service (not app component)
+- [ ] Create MesholaMsgService as a Tactility Service (not app component)
 - [ ] Implement PubSub event types (MessageEvent, ContactEvent, StatusEvent)
-- [ ] Move ProfileManager, MessageStore, IProtocol into MeshService
+- [ ] Move ProfileManager, MessageStore, IProtocol into MesholaMsgService
 - [ ] Implement background thread for radio loop
 - [ ] Refactor MesholaApp to be thin UI layer
-- [ ] App subscribes to MeshService PubSub on show
+- [ ] App subscribes to MesholaMsgService PubSub on show
 - [ ] App unsubscribes on hide
 - [ ] Test message reception while in other apps

 **Deliverables:**
-- MeshService runs independently of app lifecycle
+- MesholaMsgService runs independently of app lifecycle
 - Messages received while user is in other apps
 - Foundation ready for Meshola Maps integration